 Skiing is one of the most common winter sports out there, with tens of thousands hitting the slopes every day.
 Skiing injuries can affect the novice and even the most experienced skiers, depending upon terrain, equipment, and fatigue/dehydration, among other issues.
 The most common injury occurs to the lower limb, most commonly the knee.
 Knee sprains account for about 30% of all skiing injuries.

-Causes of Skiing and Snowboarding Injuries
+Causes of Snowboarding and Skiing Injuries

 Most injuries are traumatic, caused by falls, collisions, lift accidents, and skiing on the wrong terrain.
 The most common injuries are to the medial collateral ligament (MCL) and anterior cruciate ligament (ACL) in the late afternoon, specifically after 3 p.m.
 Two reasons this occurs – usually because the temperatures are cooling down, making the snow harder and faster.
 Second, muscles fatigue and can no longer act as the primary stabilizers and shock absorber of the knee, placing more stress on the ligaments leaving them more susceptible to injuries.

-Preventing Injuries on the Slopes
+How to Prevent Ski Injuries on the Slopes

 Proper Instruction – Instructors are a key component in making sure you stay safe out on the slopes.
 They have a keen awareness of the snow conditions, can educate proper warm-up and cool-down techniques, and can demonstrate safe skiing techniques.
 A professional lesson with a certified instructor can go a long way teaching the novice when to progress to the next level.